bridgetownrb/bridgetown/bridgetown-website/src/_docs/routes.md

 This route handles any `/preview/:collection/:path` URLs which are accessed just like any other statically-generated resource.
 It will find a content item via a repo origin ID and render that item as HTML.
 For example: `/preview/posts/_posts%2F2022-01-10-hello-world.md` would SSR the Markdown content located in `src/_posts/2022-01-10-hello-world.md`.

 {%@ Note do %}
 If you're wondering "but, uh, where's the HTML rendering part?!", the Bridgetown Roda configuration automatically handles the rendering of any models or resources which are returned in a route block.
+This is based on a "callable" interface which you can also use for your own custom objects!
+More on that down below.
 {% end %}

 SSR is great for generating preview content on-the-fly, but you can use it for any number of instances where it’s not feasible to pre-build your content.
 In addition, you can use SSR to “refresh” stale content…for example, you could pre-build all your product pages statically, but then request a newer version of the page (or better yet, just a fragment of it) whenever the static page is viewed which would then contain the up-to-date pricing (perhaps coming from a PostgreSQL database or some other external data source).
 And if you cache _that_ data using Redis in, say, 10-minute increments, you’ve just built yourself an extremely performant e-commerce solution.
 This is only a single example!